 HOW do I pay an employee Superannuation?

-- Offer your employees a choice of fund and provide them with the standard choice form. https://www.ato.gov.au/business/super-for-employers/setting-up-super/offer-your-employees-a-choice-of-fund/
+- Offer your employees a choice of funds and provide them with the standard choice form.

-- Provide them with information to help them understand superannuation and investment options. https://moneysmart.gov.au/grow-your-super Note: It is illegal for you to provide investment advice unless you are a licensed advisor.
+- Provide them with information to help them understand Superannuation and investment options.
+Note: You cannot provide investment advice unless you are a licensed advisor.

 - Provide the employee Tax File Number to their fund

-- Keep records to show you have offered a choice and that you have paid.
-These records must be in English and kept for 5 years.
+- Keep records showing you have offered a choice and have paid.
+These records must be in English and kept for five years.

-If you use an automated payroll tool (see our essential guide on payroll software) then this process will be further simplified.
+This process will be further simplified if you use an automated payroll tool (see our essential guide on payroll software).

-Employees may also choose to make additional salary sacrifice contributions that will be taxed at a concessional rate of 15% up to a limit at which point additional tax must be paid.
+Employees may also make additional salary sacrifice contributions that will be taxed at a concessional rate of 15% up to a limit at which point extra tax must be paid.
 (This might have the benefit of reducing the employee’s tax obligation).
-Through the same mechanism above as an employer, you are required to report this. https://www.ato.gov.au/individuals/super/growing-your-super/adding-to-your-super/salary-sacrificing-super/
+You are required to report this through the same mechanism above as an employer.

-Your obligation to pay superannuation to any one individual is capped.
-Current rates can be found here https://www.ato.gov.au/Rates/Key-superannuation-rates-and-thresholds/?anchor=Maximumsupercontributionbase#Maximumsupercontributionbase
+Your obligation to pay Superannuation to any one individual is capped.
+Current rates can be found here.

 SUMMARY – Superannuation Guarantee

 Superannuation is compulsory for all employees earning more than $450 a month.
-Employees can choose their own fund and you must report all payments to the ATO who offer a special service if you have under 19 employees.
+Employees can choose their fund, and you must report all payments to the ATO, which offer a special service if you have under 19 employees.
 Remember to budget for this cost in your business calculations.